 This refers to short-lived trades, sometimes held for just a few minutes.
 Scalping is all about hoping to beat the bid/offer spread quickly, and possibly skim a few points before the trade closes.

 This is the strategy of the experienced trader and takes a lot of patience and discipline.
 Be careful with this one if you’re brand new to trading.
-It looks at long term trends and aims to get the maximum profit from massive shifts in prices.
+It looks at long term trends and aims to benefit from massive shifts in prices.

-Swing traders are looking to profit from short-term price patterns, and will look at bars every 30 minutes or so.
+Swing traders are looking to benefit from short-term price patterns, and will look at bars every 30 minutes or so.

 Once you’ve figured out which style suits you best, it’s time to start exploring strategies.
 Here are some of the most popular ones.